 Please note that if you are planning on attending any program in person, you can pay the program registration fee in person at the door.
 Registration online is only required if you will be attending the program online via Zoom.
 In-person registration can be paid by cash, or check made out to The Zen Society.

-Upcoming In-Person & Online Zendo Programs (Zoom) for May 2025
+Upcoming In-Person & Online Zendo Programs (Zoom) for January 2026

-THE EASE AND JOY OF MORNING MEDITATION
+THE EASE AND JOY OF MORNING MEDITATION: Online Only

 Every day (7 Days/week, at 5:30am Online)